UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_29.md

 frequency means first.

 *_Frequency_* is simply put, the number of times a value occurs within the data.
-For example, let’s say we have a sample of our candybars data.
+Let’s look at an example using our candybars dataset.

 If we count the number of times the value `Both` appears in the `available_canada_america` column, we get 3 times.
 This is the frequency of the value `both`.

-A frequency table is a manner of displaying all the possible values of a column in our data and the number of occurrences (frequencies) of each value.
+A frequency table is a manner of displaying all the possible values of a column in our dataframe and the number of occurrences (frequencies) of each value.

 For our sample data, a frequency table for the `available_canada_america` column would look like this: